petoor/ImageMetrics/README.md

 The metrics are inspired by https://warwick.ac.uk/fac/sci/dcs/research/tia/glascontest/evaluation

 ¹The Hausdroff distance is not defined for all zero masks.
 In case of all zero mask, we define this metric to yield be the longest distance found by the pythagoras theorem.
 This converstion is also not how they define the metric in the glascontest.

+It is also possible to get the confusion matrix based on bbox calculations